Back to portfolio

 What we learned

-key features & competencies
+Key features & competencies

-• Command execution with pipelines and redirections
+• Command execution with pipelines and I/O redirections